fivethirtyeight/d3-pre/README.md

 # d3-pre
 Pre-render your d3 visualizations.

-Serving up a page with inline SVG elements can give significant performance benefits over creating them after pageload, especially with respect to perceived load time.
+Serving a page with inline SVG elements can give significant performance benefits over creating them after pageload, especially with respect to perceived load time.

-The idea behind this library is that you run your d3 script locally on a headless browser, allow d3 to build the initial `SVG`, and then attach event listeners and interactivity in the browser.
+The idea behind d3-pre is that you run your d3 script locally on a headless browser, allow d3 to build the initial `SVG`, and then attach event listeners and interactivity in the browser.
 The cool thing is that this library allows you to run exactly the same code locally and in the browser.